Key takeaways

 Why is there a labor shortage in the construction industry?

-A labor shortage in construction occurs when demand for construction work outnumbers the construction workers.
-It usually occurs if too many construction workers leave for other industries.
-Additionally, rising costs due to inflation can leave construction companies unable to afford to hire more workers.
+A labor shortage in construction occurs when demand for construction work exceeds the number of construction workers.
+It usually occurs when too many construction workers leave for other industries.
+Additionally, rising inflation can leave construction companies unable to afford to hire more workers.

-Typically, there is a construction worker shortage during the hyper supply phase of the real estate cycle.
-The hyper supply phase occurs when the real estate market is booming with a surplus of properties that need to be constructed and renovated.
+Typically, there is a construction worker shortage during the hyper-supply phase of the real estate cycle.
+The hyper-supply phase occurs when the real estate market is booming, with a surplus of properties that need to be built and renovated.
 As a result, there are more contracts available than there are workers.

 What is the demand for construction workers?